Wjmoore32001/EzyReadComics/README.md

 - Section headings use the shared blue accent style.
 - Browse and My Comics use mobile-friendlier table columns.
 - Browse rows use consistent linked blue text for runs, volumes, and issues.
+- Volume detail pages group collected issues by run instead of using a flat order-column table.
 - Account username and password forms stay collapsed until the user opens them.
 - Page-specific JavaScript is loaded from static files instead of being embedded directly in large template scripts.